DataHubz/cse-registry/README.md

 CSE-CMMC-COMMS-UNRESTRICTED-SSH-001
 ```

-A single, stable identifier that any tool can emit and any consumer can understand—regardless of vendor, framework, or implementation.
+A single, stable identifier that any tool can emit and any consumer can understand, regardless of vendor, framework, or implementation.

 But CSE is more than a catalog of identifiers.
 It provides: